arthur-e/swc-workshop/r-intro-ecology/Advanced-R.md

 Based on the output of the `str()` function, answer the following questions.

 1. How many rows and columns are there in the data frame?
-2. How many countries have been recorded in this data frame?
+2. How many species have been recorded in this data frame?
-3. How many continents have been recorded in this data frame?

-As you can see, many of the columns consist of integers, however, the columns `country` and `continent` are of a special class called `factor`.
+As you can see, many of the columns consist of integers, however, the columns `species_id` and `sex` are of a special class called `factor`.
 Before we learn more about the `data.frame` class, let's talk about factors.

 ## Factors